Georgia State University: 1913–1975

-Over its 100-plus year history, Georgia State's growth has required the acquisition and construction of more space to suit its needs.
+Over its 100-plus-year history, Georgia State's growth has required the acquisition and construction of more space to suit its needs.
 During the late 1960s and early 1970s, numerous buildings were constructed as part of a major urban renewal project, such as the Pullen Library in 1966, Classroom South in 1968, the expansion of the Pullen Library in 1968, the Arts and Humanities Building in 1970, the 10-story General Classroom Building in 1971 (now called Langdale Hall), the Sports Arena in 1973, and the 12-story Urban Life Building in 1974.
-In addition, a raised platform and walkway system was constructed to connect these buildings with each other over Decatur Street and various parking structures.
+In addition, a raised platform and walkway system was constructed to connect these buildings over Decatur Street and various parking structures.

 1980–1989

 In the 1980s, another round of expansion took place with the acquisition of the former Atlanta Municipal Auditorium in 1979, which was subsequently converted into Alumni Hall in 1982 and then to Dahlberg Hall in 2010, and currently houses Georgia State's administrative offices.
 That same year, the College of Law was founded in the Urban Life Building, and the Title Building on Decatur Street was acquired and converted into the College of Education's headquarters and classroom space.
 In 1988, the nine-story Library South was constructed on the south side of Decatur Street, which was connected to the Pullen Library via a three-story high foot bridge (officially referred to as a "link") and effectively doubled the library's space.